evannilaz-zz/artrium-tab-old/README.md

 Here is the list of it:
 - You can remove your created bookmark by right-clicking it.
 - You can enter a site by URL by putting slash before the URL (you can either include https/http at the URL, or not).
+- You can change the theme of Artrium by moving the slider.

 ## Image Copyrights
 All of the images are from Unsplash API.

 ## Availability
 Mobile is not well supported in Artrium.
 It will be indicated: 'Sorry, Artrium is not for Mobile'.
 In addition, I have no plans for mobile version of Artrium.

-Since Acrylic theme contains very much acrylic contents, it may slow down your PC due to the process of blurring the background of element.
-If it slows down your PC, then the alternative is Glass theme.
+Since acrylic theme contains very much acrylic contents (it blurs the background of element), it may slow down your PC due to the process of blurring the background of element.
+If it slows down your PC, you may use the alternative: glass theme.